waelhammoudeh/pgadmin4-slackbuild/README.md

 The script was inspired by a thread on Linux Questions Slackware forum "https://www.linuxquestions.org/questions/slackware-14/building-pgadmin-4-in-slackware-current-4175648889"

-This package use Python Virtual Environment, a script is included to create such environment, please see README.PVE file.
+This package uses Python Virtual Environment, a script is included to create such environment, please see README.PVE file.